MatuaDoc/OnslowCollege.github.io/12dtc/programming/lists-03-functions.md

 ---
-title: List formatting
+title: List functions
-learning_intentions: ["Foramtting the printed output of a list"]
+learning_intentions: ["Foramtting the printed output of a list", "Reversed the items in a list", "Sorted items in a list"]
 success_criteria: ["You have printed a list with custom formatting for each item", "You have printed a list slice with custom formatting"]
 ---